JulianLouis11/Implementing-a-Help-Desk-Ticketing-System-osTicket-using-Azure-Virtual-Machines-/README.md

 <h1>osTicket - Post Installation</h1>
 This technology implementation outlines the post installation of the open-source help desk ticketing system osTicket.<br />

+<h2>Description</h2>
+This project consist of a simple use of OsTicket & it's different configurations of what was used & learned throughout this lab using Microsoft Azure.
+The need of roles were created in order to assign to agents, also departments were configured to create different responsibilities for agents within certain teams.
+SLA plans were made for upcoming tickets to assign severities from A to C for prioritizing tickets to agents.
+Help topics and tickets were made to have a better understanding of requirements to help out end users.

 - ###